 If you’ve been asking yourself the question ‘how old is my dog in human years’, you are not alone.
-It’s a commonly searched term.
+It’s a commonly-searched term.

 In fact, the reason behind this post is that we found ourselves doing the same thing!
 We were under the impression that seven Dog years equaled one human year.
 This is not the case.

-According to their article, age is very dependant on the size and breed of the dogs.
+Age is very dependant on the size and breed of the dogs.
 Larger Dogs have traditionally shorter lives than their smaller counterparts.
 They mature at different stages.

 As you can see from the chart, the calculations are different for small, medium, and large dogs.
 If we look at the chart, the first 5 years are the same for all dogs but from the 6th year, that is when you see the differences appear.
 This is why larger dogs have shorter lives.